 - If you know the specific office or department the student may want to connect with, you could provide them with the telephone number, email contact, and hours of operation

-- If you do not know the, start by connecting your student with the Student Affairs Case Manager, Co-Kema Hines.
-Co-Kema can serve as a resource to students and help connect them to the appropriate resources to address their concerns.
+- If you do not know, start by connecting your student with the Student Affairs Case Manager, Laura Carper.
+The Case Manager serves as a resource to students and help connect them to the appropriate resources to address their concerns.

 Understanding Student Privacy Rights